dirigible-io/dirigible-io.github.io/help/ide_perspective_operations.md

 * Terminal
 * Logs

-The Opperations and Monitoring perspective enables you to monitor the ongoing processes and operations.
+The Operations perspective enables you to monitor the ongoing processes and operation activities.

 ![Operations and Monitoring Perspective](images/ide_perspective_operations.png){: .img-responsive }